 The response from those who want to reject it is likely to be that there is no significant redundancy.
 I dont think that is right and it is very easily testable - I have reproduced a few of the poems from the work here - nos.
 27, 49, 134, 205, 218, 242 and 243 - and the reader can use those for testing texts.
 It is true that I have not tested for all combinatorial possibilities - I have tested mainly works for which the year of authorship is roughly known and verified it thereby by 'testing around the hole'.
 I have also dated the old norse sagas of 'Heimskringla' (allegedly written about 1225) to about the years in the life of Alexander Pope (I found the sagas to have been written from 1688 to 1761), which means that their value as historic source could be meagre and could derive from anti-catholic and somewhat anti-hebrew interests - although it must be added that Pope lived about 500 years after 1225 and it is not impossible that such a half millenium also could leave a slight furrow in the landscape - cp. the political 180 degrees, like a sine wave, sort of.
 It is a question whether computers will be able to give a relevant assessment of the redundancies and therefore can test all combinatorial possibilities - could be they can, could be not.
 Could be the groove, which can be very notable, really exists in the innate linguistic competence somehow - like linguistic wellformedness evaluations of innate speakers.
 Another response could be that the work is swindle or stolen - it is neither of these.
 It could have been 'swindle' in the sense of backwards construction from a database - it is not and I dont think that would give very interesting results - such as these political 'coordinate systems'.
 A third could be that the poetry is 'not goodenough', which is irrelevant of course if the work cannot really be otherwise without losing its explanatory force.
 A fourth could be outright media war with plagiarisms for demolishing the foundations of it.
 One of the fundamentals of such a warfare could be found in the peculiar role of the english relative to the Bhagavadgita - if the above theory on the thirds applies, then clearly it is possible that not every language could reach the same level of sophistication in a political strategy of suprematism for a third millenium.
 However, on the other hand, if the theory suggested by the data on the hungarian etymologies are right, then it is possible that this global role of english is not as godgiven as it could appear at first sight, and it is not likely that attempts to turn german and hungarian languages into variants of ancient greek and hebrew - with a syrian crisis inbetween - can mend this potential problem for the enthusiasts of the english language.

-See the article 'The magic of the flesh' for a theory of lines 1, 5, 14.
+For lines 1, 5, 14: See the article 'The magic of the flesh' for some ideas.

 © John Bjarne Grover